Close Close

 Specialist Professor

-Colleen Beach, MSW, LSW, is a specialist professor in and an alum of the School of Social Work at Monmouth University.
+Colleen Beach, MSW, LSW, is a specialist professor in, and an alum of, the School of Social Work at Monmouth University.
 In this role, she specializes in elder justice and is a passionate advocate for introducing students in the BSW and MSW programs to social justice and human rights and working with older adults.
-Colleen is a member of the National Association of Social Workers and National Adult Protective Services Association.
-Her other professional experience includes over 15 years in healthcare settings serving primarily older adults in New Jersey and a previous faculty position at Rutgers, the State University of New Jersey, where she managed multiple continuing education certificates and the Adult Protective Services training grant for the state of New Jersey.
+She is currently the co-chair for Growing Together as Allies and the faculty advisor for the Phi Alpha Social Work Honor Society.
+Colleen is a member of the National Association of Social Workers and the American Society on Aging.
+Her other professional experience includes over 15 years in healthcare settings serving primarily older adults in New Jersey.
+She also previously held a faculty position at Rutgers, the State University of New Jersey, where she taught in the Health and Aging MSW Certificate program, managed multiple continuing education certificates, and was the principal investigator for the Adult Protective Services training grant for the state of New Jersey.

 PGIS Related Courses: